 There are many, many more amazing art installments through the park.
 Currently, crews are working to restore the north side of the park and more art will be placed in the near future.
 Take some time to do your own walking tour through the area so that you can enjoy the creativity of the artists and hard work from the City of Carlsbad.

-Article written by Jessica Addington and originally published in Focus on Carlsbad 2020 Summer edition.
+Article written by Jessica Addington and originally published in Focus on Carlsbad 2020 Fall edition.